hewtungyuen/churn_modelling/README.md

 # Churn modelling with logistic regression and ANN

-Churn rate is calculated by dividing the number of customer cancellations within a time period by the number of active customers at the start of that period.
+The churn rate, also known as the rate of attrition or customer churn, is the rate at which customers stop doing business with an entity.

 This dataset contains details of a bank's customers, with one column being a binary variable reflecting if the customer left the bank (closed his account).